Standards: The framework for a secure development process

 The Quick Reference Card for ISI summarizes security indicator components to support users to run e.g. security operation centers and/or to compare security measurements.
 In addition SQC contributes to the ETSI Industrial Specification Group about Information Security Indicators (see below) that focus on benchmarking the operational security in organizations.
 It has been provided for the ETSI ISG and members of R2GS clubs in France, UK and Germany.

-The list of information Security Indicators belongs to the ISI framework that consists of the following five closely linked work items:
+The list of information Security Indicators belongs to the initial ISI framework that consists of the following five closely linked work items (ISG has been closed and standards are maintained by ETSI TC CYBER):

 - ISI Indicators (ISI-001-1 and Guide ISI-001-2): A powerful way to assess security controls level of enforcement and effectiveness (and benchmarking)